ag88/SumpSTM32F401cc/README.md

-# SUMP compatible logic analyzer for STM32duino (steve's libmaple core) - stm32f401cc pill board
+# SUMP compatible logic analyzer for STM32duino (libmaple core) - stm32f401cc pill board

-This is an implementation of (yet another) logic analyzer based on the sump protocol on STM32duino ([steves libmaple core](https://github.com/stevstrong/Arduino_STM32)) for STM32F401CC pill board.
+This is an implementation of (yet another) logic analyzer based on the sump protocol on STM32duino ([libmaple core](https://github.com/rogerclarkmelbourne/Arduino_STM32)) for STM32F401CC pill board.

 ## No warranty